Migrate: lodash

 set

-only the array representation is accepted.
-Use the helper function
+).
+In Remeda only the array representation is accepted.
+Use the helper functionstringToPath

 // Lodash